DeepTrackAI/biosr_dataset/README.md

 ---

 ## License

-This dataset is shared under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License, following the original licensing terms.
+This replication dataset is shared under the [Creative Commons Attribution 4.0 International (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/), consistent with the original licensing terms.